internetarchive/xfetch/README.md

 xlocked's results are the best of the four strategies in that it has zero cache misses and no simultaneous recomputes.

 The trade-offs: xfetch and xlocked require additional state be stored and are more complicated algorithms.

+## Other projects

+Some of the other Redis-related projects I've presented at RedisConf:

+* [Deferred](https://github.com/internetarchive/deferred): Promises and Futures for Predis / PHP
+* [Work Stealing](https://github.com/internetarchive/work-stealing): Use spare cycles to complete background work